konflux-ci/konflux-test/README.md

 # Konflux-test
 This is Konflux-test repository for building the image of the same name.
-Purpose of this repo is to store resources, currently for tekton tasks and pipelines.
+The purpose of this image is to contain utilities and resources for running tests within Konflux build pipelines.

 ## Prerequisites